 How to repair a water damaged plaster ceiling

 - Clean cloth

 - Eliminate all damaged pieces from the ceiling – Make sure the ceiling is dry before you start repairing.
-Begin by removing cracked paint and plaster that have been damaged by the water with the putty knife.
+Begin by removing with the putty knife cracked paint and plaster that the water has damaged.
 The surface needs to be completely smooth for the patching.

 - Fill up holes and cracks – When the area is completely clean, you might notice cracks and even holes.
 Mix the joint compound in the mud pan and fill those up.
 Leave to dry before moving forward.